zjclugger/JCrop/README.md

-# uCrop - Image Cropping Library for Android
+# JCrop - Image Cropping Library for Android

 This project is base on project uCrop.
 The url is https://github.com/Yalantis/uCrop